BrainsOnBoard/compound-ray/docs/indepth-install-notes.md

 With these cmake scripts configured, we can now build the renderer.
 This is done here by navigating into `eye-renderer/build/make` and running `$ cmake ../../`.
 Ensure that the files have been built correctly and in particular note that OptiX was found (note that it may not find OptiX initially, throwing a warning to specify the OptiX path, but then might find it afterwards.
 If the line `-- Found OptiX` is present, then the OptiX SDK was found), and that the correct version of CUDA was found (here version 11.5).

-From this point CompoundRay can be compiled by running `$ make` from the make folder.
+From this point CompoundRay can be compiled by running `$ make -j 8` (the `-j 8` is simply to run the compilation in parallel, and can be ommitted if it causes issues on your system) from the make folder.

 The full list of commands entered should look like this (when starting in the eye-renderer folder):
 ```
 $ cd build/make
 $ cmake ../../
-$ make
+$ make -j 8
 ```
 Refer to the "compile" section under **Troubleshooting** below if you have further issues when attempting to compile the code.